vitzaoral/beehive_weight/README.md

     const char *firmwareBinUrl = "http://example.com/firmware.bin";
     const double scale = 22500; // for each weight
     const double offset = 0.9; // for each weight
-};
+    const char *notificationWightLoss = "A: náhlý váhový rozdíl "; // for each weight };
 ```
 ### Features